 Best things to do in Yekaterinburg

 Yekaterinburg just west of the Ural mountains is the gateway between Europe and Asia.
 With a population of over 1,3 million, it is a major Russian city.
-The history goes long back but is maybe most famous for being the city where former president Boris Yeltsin came to rise, and also for being the city where Russias last monarchs, the Romanov family was executed.
+The history goes long back but is maybe most famous for being the city where former president Boris Yeltsin came to rise, and also for being the city where Russia’s last monarchs, the Romanov family were executed.

 If you like opera or ballet (and think Bolshoi in Moscow is too expensive), Yekaterinburg has an excellent opera and ballet house showing first-class productions throughout the year.
 We were lucky and got good tickets for The Nutcracker for only €50.